 Check the Student Central website for exact refund dates.
-After the fourth week, if you decide not to attend a class, don't just walk away from the class without officially withdrawing from the class or from the university; you will receive an F in any classes not dropped.
-The university
+After the fourth week, if you decide not to attend a class,

 Every student must officially withdraw from a class before a refund may be considered.
 If students do not withdraw, they will be awarded a grade of F, and they will be required to pay for the course before they can register for additional courses in future semesters.